-What does SMSC look like at Joydens Wood Junior School?
+What is SMSC?
+Scroll down to see SMSC at Joydens Wood Junior School

 As such it is woven in to everything we do and it is lived through our daily experiences and interactions with each other.
 Some examples where SMSC can be found throughout the curriculum are identified below though it should be noted that this is by no means an exhaustive list; merely a ‘flavour’.